Xerxious75/AI-Persona-Template/README.md

 # AI-Persona-Template
 A multi-faceted AI companion designed for adaptive, context-aware interaction.
+This is a sanitized template based on the Kai assistant architecture.
+All personal data, memories, and specific identity markers have been removed.
+Placeholder personas and traits can be customized for specific use cases.
+The core architecture supports dynamic personality adaptation.
+Template uses generic relationship contexts that can be specialized.